BishopFox/bfinject/README.md

 bfinject loads arbitrary dylibs into running App Store apps.
 It has built-in support for decrypting App Store apps, and comes bundled with iSpy and Cycript.

 On Electra jailbreaks, bfinject is basically a wrapper that takes care of correctly codesigning your dylibs before injecting them using `/bootstrap/inject_criticald`.
-On LiberiOS, there is no equivalent of `inject_criticald`, so bfinject supplies its own injector called `bfinjector4realz`.
+On LiberiOS, there is no equivalent of `inject_criticald`, so bfinject supplies its own injector called `bfinject4realz`.
 It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.
 It just works.
+Conversely, the version of `jtool` (@morpheus' code-signing multitool) supplied with Electra doesn't support platform binary entitlements, so bfinject supplies `jtool` from LiberiOS and uses that, instead.

 ## Electra Setup
 * Jailbreak your iOS 11.0 - 11.1.2 device with Electra >= b7